 - Under construction at: 26400 Haines Road in Clarksburg, MD.
 Expected Opening: October 2025. - Land was purchased in full for cash in 2018.
 No mortgage. - SCWC has been renting a small, aging farmhouse from Montgomery County Park & Planning for 20+ years. - \$5.4M+ project with customized designs for rehabilitation: X-ray room, individual room climate controls and lighting for different species, more and larger outdoor enclosures.
-Main Clinic building increasing from 1,700sf today to 4,990sf at new facility, plus expanded outdoor enclosures. - All funds have been raised via PRIVATE sector.
+Main Clinic building increasing from 1,700sf today to 4,995sf at new facility, plus outdoor enclosures 10x larger than at current facility. - All funds have been raised via PRIVATE sector.
 No Government Funds.
 No loans.
 Active fundraising for this project is reflected in our Audited Financials as assets and cash.
 Those funds (excluding operational fund and reserves) will be depleted as construction continues toward completion in late 2025.
 The need for operational funds is ongoing.